List of immigration raids and arrests in the second Trump presidency: February

-In late February, Lewelyn Dixon, a 64-year-old University of Washington lab technician who had been a legal permanent status in the U.S. for 50 years, was arrested by ICE after coming back from a visit to the Philippines.
+In late February, Lewelyn Dixon, a 64-year-old University of Washington lab technician who has had legal permanent resident status in the U.S. for 50 years, was arrested by ICE after returning from a visit to the Philippines.
 She was detained at the Northwest ICE Processing Center in Tacoma, Washington.
 She was released three months later, on May 27, after a judge ruled that she did not qualify for deportation.